Osteopathic Manipulation Treatment

 - Pain in the groin, lower abdomen, or pubic symphysis

 OMT: Procedure Snapshot

-Below are two brief videos that demonstrate the process of OMT in adults and infants.
+Below is a video that demonstrates the process of OMT in adults and infants.

 Adult OMT presented by Michael A. Seffinger, DO, Chair and Associate Professor,